Skip to content

 What did ancient Greeks wear?

 Ancient Greeks wore light and loose clothing because of the warm weather.
-Men wore a tunic called a chiton, which was a large piece of fabric held in place with pins and the shoulder and a belt around the waist.
+Men wore a tunic called a chiton, this was a large piece of fabric held in place with pins on the shoulder and a belt around the waist.
 Women wore a similar garment called a peplos, which came down to their ankles instead of their knees.
-A himation was worn by both men and women, and was a wrap which could be draped over a tunic and arranged in different ways according to the latest style.
+A himation was worn by both men and women and was a wrap which could be draped over a tunic and arranged in different ways according to the latest style.

 Ancient Greece Facts KS2 - Greek Fashion and Clothing

 Wealthier Greeks wore jewellery, such as rings, necklaces and earrings.
-Decorated pins, used to attach a wrap or a cloak, were particularly popular.
+Decorated pins, which were used to attach a wrap or a cloak, were popular.

 What did ancient Greeks eat?